opalsecurity/terraform-provider-opal/README.md

 # Terraform Opal Provider
 [![Terraform Provider Tests](https://github.com/opalsecurity/terraform-provider-opal/actions/workflows/test.yml/badge.svg)](https://github.com/opalsecurity/terraform-provider-opal/actions/workflows/test.yml)

+This project is under **active development** and is not yet ready for use.

 ## Development

 Go `>= 1.18` and terraform `>= 0.14` is required for development.
 It's recommended that you use a [`dev_overrides` block](https://www.terraform.io/cli/config/config-file) while developing: